GrinonBarrett/Taksidos/Placeholder Creature.md

 -----

-**Fiendish Nature**: The hellhare's fiendish nature bestows it with a few particular features;
+**Fiendish Nature**: The fauxakhar's fiendish nature bestows it with a few particular features;
  • Do not need to eat, sleep, or breathe.
 They do still need to relax to rest.
  • Are not subject to bleeding.
  • Are immune to diseases, poisons and venom.